Harsha7999/Artificial-Intelligence-Cloud---Edunet-Foundation/README.md

 **Sentiment Analysis:** We employ AI techniques to classify tweets as positive, negative, or neutral.
 Popular AI models for sentiment analysis include:

 **Lexicon-Based Approach**: Assigns sentiment scores to words based on pre-built dictionaries.
 **Machine Learning Approach:** Trains a model on labeled data (tweets with known sentiment) to classify new tweets.
-Cloud platforms like Google AI Platform or Amazon SageMaker can be used to train and deploy these models.
+Cloud platforms like Google AI Platform or Amazon SageMaker can be used to train and deploy these models.</br>
 **Frequency Analysis:** We identify the most frequent words within each sentiment category (positive, negative, neutral).
-Libraries like WordCloud (Python) can be used to visualize these high-frequency words, providing a glimpse into the topics and emotions associated with each sentiment.
+Libraries like WordCloud (Python) can be used to visualize these high-frequency words, providing a glimpse into the topics and emotions associated with each sentiment.</br>

 Neutral Prediction Plots: We can explore how well our AI model predicts neutral sentiment.
-Techniques like confusion matrices and classification reports can reveal the model's accuracy in classifying tweets as truly neutral.
+Techniques like confusion matrices and classification reports can reveal the model's accuracy in classifying tweets as truly neutral.</br>

 **Expected Outcomes:**